 X and Y imply the new feature.

-"all_of", which matches the current behaviour, and "any_of", which adds
+matches the mental model when glancing at predicate definitions."all_of", which matches the current behaviour, and "any_of", I havewhich adds

 At this stage, it is illegal to combine features with ands and ors in

-a single AssemblerCondDag.
+a single AssemblerCondStringDag.
 I suspect this case is sufficiently rare

 that adding more complex changes to support it are unnecessary.